plmday/Kiwi/Kiwi.md

 code block
 ```

-Symbols like <tt>```</tt> or <tt>'''</tt> are not chosen as they sit too much
+Symbols like <tt>```</tt> or <tt>'''</tt> are not chosen as in most monospaced
-high above the baseline, which makes it hard for the eyes to isolate them from
+fonts, they sit too high above the baseline, which makes it hard for the eyes
-adjacent lines.
-Compare the following syntax chosen by Markdown with the
+to separate them from adjacent lines.
+Compare the following syntax chosen by
-above syntax:
+Markdown with the above syntax:

     ```
     code block